comparisons

 Grammarly, Hemingway, and DeepL for writing support

 Writing, editing, and translation tools with AI help you instantly be more clear and professional.
-Editors like Grammarly and Hemingway ensure your text does not have error and stay readable.
-AI-powered translators like DeepL translate text with nuance, enabling you to quickly communicate with teams in other regions or double-check your understanding.
+Editors like Grammarly and Hemingway make sure your text stays error-free and readable.
+AI-powered translators like DeepL translate text with nuance, so you can communicate with teams in other regions or double-check your understanding of a supplier email.
+The same toolkit covers content creation for the marketing side: short social media posts, supplier newsletters, podcast notes, or simple SEO copy for the company website.
+Most of these apps have a free tier and add-ons or paid plans for power users.

-Pro Tip: Map one automation this month — pick something you do more than twice a day (like checking for notifications) and automate it.
+Pro Tip: Map one automation this month.
+Pick something you do more than twice a day, like checking notifications, and let n8n handle it.
+The first automation usually saves 30 minutes a day.
+The fifth saves an entire shift.

 Initiating change always takes effort.
-For that reason, make trying something new as quick and simple as possible.
-We suggest the rule of ones:
+Make trying something new as quick and simple as possible.
+We suggest the rule of ones, a step-by-step pattern that gives small business owners and shopfloor managers a clear starting point:

-• Pick one tool for one specific task per week or month, such as notetaking or researching.
-Do not try to introduce new apps at once.
+• Pick one tool for one specific task per week or month, such as notetaking or research.
+Do not try to introduce new apps all at once.

 • Assign one person as "tool champion" (could be you) to pilot the tool and document the process.

-• Measure one simple thing: time spent on the task before vs after using the tool; number of downtime events logged; number of improvement ideas captured.
+• Measure one simple thing: time spent on the task before vs after using the tool, the number of downtime events logged, or the number of improvement ideas captured.

-• Share one win in your shift meeting or standups.
+• Share one win in your shift meeting or stand-up.
 That builds momentum.

-• Schedule one follow-up after a week or month to review what went well, didn’t, whether to adopt the tool, and if yes, what the next steps are.
+• Schedule one follow-up after a week or month to review what went well, what did not, whether to adopt the tool, and what the next steps are.

-What to keep in mind when using AI tools
+What should you keep in mind when using AI tools?

 Managing expectations is key to managing change.
 Keep these limitations in mind when trying out the tools we mentioned: